kleenexETH/Cybersecurity-Resources/README.md

 * [Kali Linux](https://www.kali.org) is the most common operating system used for ethical hacking.
   Best for all levels has the most tutorials and support and the largest community.
 Note various cybersecurity courses assume you are utilizing Kali including offensive security and pnpt/tcm
 * [Parrot Security OS](http://www.parrotsec.org/) Similar to kali . easy to use but not as much support as Kali
-* [BlackArch Linux](http://www.blackarch.org/) very customizable version of Linux, a very steep learning curve but is still very powerful
+* [BlackArch Linux](http://www.blackarch.org/) very customizable version of Linux, an very steep learning curve but is still very powerful
 * For more info on individual Operating Systems see [https://distrowatch.com/](https://distrowatch.com/)
 ### ISOS
 An ISO is a virtual "box" that contains all the necessary files and data to set up a computer system or an operating system.
 ISO files are typically used to distribute software, including operating systems like Windows or Linux.